prokushev/SOM-Delphi-Wiki/Known differences between SOM 2.1 and SOM 3.0.md

 As soon as MSVC compiler is used for SOM 2.1 samples, the enum is 4 bytes and consistent with SOM DLL ABI, but VAC compiler is supposedly broken. /Sp1 should make the structure Environment packed, change size and offsets in Environment.
 That makes it harder to verify assumptions about ABI.
 The first option is IDA, it unveils how do original DLLs work with data.
 The second option is to construct custom tk_struct TypeCodes and check tcSize on them.

-Also, IBM VisualAge C++ v3.5 has DirectToSOM sample, and it has independent flags:
+Also, IBM VisualAge for C++ v3.5 has DirectToSOM sample, and it has independent flags:

 DEBUGFLAGS=/Ti /O- /Os-
 BROWSEFLAGS=/Fb